-Despite the fact that adults do not appear to engage in reasoning when asked to reason about two objects it is worth noting a potential criticism of Experiments 1, 2, and 3.
-To this point, we have argued that represents an absolute drop in the rating of B between the pre- and post-rating phases and interpreted the lack of an observed drop in the pre- and post-ratings of B across Experiments 1 to mean that adults do not engage in backwards blocking reasoning.
-However, if refers not to an absolute drop in the rating of B but instead to a return to baseline between the pre- and post-rating phases then the finding that adults’ pre- and post-ratings of B did not differ in Experiments 1-3 are consistent with predictions from a Bayesian inference account or certain associative accounts.
-For example, it may be the case that participants who engage in reasoning do so by blocking B between a mid- and post-rating phase rather than between the pre- and post-rating as we have assumed.
+Despite the fact that adults did not appear to engage in BB reasoning when asked to reason about two objects it is worth noting a potential criticism of Experiments 1, 2, and 3.
+To this point, we have argued that, at least on some accounts, BB represents an absolute drop in the rating of B between the pre- and post-rating phases and subsequently interpreted the lack of an observed drop in the pre- and post-ratings of B across Experiment 1 to mean that adults did not engage in BB reasoning.
+However, if BB refers not to an absolute drop in the rating of B but instead to a return to baseline between the pre- and post-rating phases then the finding that adults’ pre- and post-ratings of B did not differ in Experiments 1-3 are consistent with predictions from a Bayesian inference account or certain associative accounts.
+For example, it may be the case that participants who engage in BB reasoning do so by blocking B between a mid- and post-rating phase rather than between the pre- and post-rating as we have assumed.
 Indeed, this conclusion is supported by Griffiths et al.'s (2011) finding that B’s causal rating was much more likely to undergo a drop between the mid-rating and post-rating phases than between the pre- and post-rating phases, where the two ratings were shown not to differ.
+This conclusion is also consistent with the predictions of the Bayesian model reported in Griffith et al.’s (2011) study: post-ratings of B were predicted to be lower than mid-ratings of it but no different than the pre-ratings of it.
+However, note that this conclusion must be interpreted cautiously in the context of the Experiment 1 because it is unclear whether such a drop would have occurred given that it was not directly assessed in the experiment.

-However, note conclusion must be interpreted cautiously because it is unclear whether it was not directly assessed in the . it is unclear what causal ratings adults should assign to B at each of the three time points if adults use an associative or Bayesian mechanism to reason about causal events, we first built a Bayesian modeland two associative models; that is, a model that used the Rescorla-Wagner associative learning rule and one that used the modified Rescorla-Wagner associative learning rule (discussed below). to assess what ratings participants should assign to object B at each of the three time points if they reasoned according to either of the three modelto examine whether, and to what extent, the three models differed in whether they predicted blocking across the three rating time points to clarify the results from Experiment 1, which, at present,
+Thus, because it is unclear what causal ratings adults should assign to B at each of the three time points if adults use an associative or Bayesian mechanism to reason about causal events, we first built a Bayesian model—based on that presented in Griffiths et al. (2011)—and two associative models; that is, a model that used the Rescorla-Wagner associative learning rule and one that used the modified Rescorla-Wagner associative learning rule (discussed below).
+The rationale for building these models was threefold.
+First, our aim was to assess what ratings participants should assign to object B at each of the three time points if they reasoned according to either of the three models.
+Second, we sought to examine whether, and to what extent, the three models differed in whether they predicted blocking (i.e., a drop in the rating of B) across the three rating time points.
+Third, we wanted to clarify the results from Experiment 1, which, at present, may be consistent with a Bayesian or an associative account.

 Computational Models and Predictions